 “What companies have seen over time with the basic push-button phone or pendant is that people often feel uncomfortable calling,” says Susan Garland, editor of Kiplinger’s Retirement Report, which ran an article about assistive technologies in its July 2012 issue.

 New PERS models not only trigger an automatic response, they also can detect the difference between a fall and someone stooping down to pick something up, Garland says.
-As Renda describes them, these new devices are worn as chest straps under clothing, similar to a heart monitor.
+As Renda describes them, these new devices are worn as pendants.
+They typically cost an additional $15 per month verses the traditional PERS.

-Monthly subscriptions for basic PERS devices start at around $30, according to Julie Menack, a care manager and certified aging-in-place specialist in Oakland, Calif., who also sells assistive technology.
+Monthly subscriptions for basic PERS devices start at around $30, according to Julie Menack, a care manager and certified aging-in-place specialist in Oakland, California.
 The Kiplinger article features a model with an automatic alert that costs $49 a month.

 Medication dispensers: Taking prescribed medicine in a timely manner goes a long way toward helping seniors maintain their independence.
 “Some research shows that 20 (percent) to 30 percent of people who end up in nursing homes do so because they couldn’t manage their medication,” Renda says.

-One of the latest medication management tools is a countertop dispenser that's about the size of a blender, Garland says.
-A caregiver loads in several days' worth of medicine and provides the manufacturer of the dispenser with the patient's medication schedule, and the machine is coded to deliver the right amount at the right time.
-Monthly rental and monitoring fees run from $59 to $75, according to Garland.
+One of the latest medication management tools is a countertop dispenser that’s about the size of a blender, Garland says.
+A caregiver loads in several days’ worth of medicine and provides the manufacturer of the dispenser with the patient’s medication schedule, and the machine is coded to deliver the right amount at the right time.
+Monthly rental and monitoring fees run from $50 to $75, with an installation fee of about $100, according to Garland.

 Some models can be locked to prevent someone with dementia or simple forgetfulness from taking the wrong medicine, and some notify a caregiver by phone, email or text if a dosage is missed, Renda says.